laiquet/idtrackerai-enhanced/docs/source/user_guide/data_analysis.rst

 Data analysis
 =============

-While idtracker.ai's job ends when the trajectory files are validated, there are some external tools and analizies the user can use.
+While idtracker.ai's job ends when the trajectory files are validated, there are some external tools and analyzes the user can use.

 idtracker.ai objects inspection
 -------------------------------